 By Jessica Bubenheim, on 13 July 2020

-A digital marketing plan is an essential map to achieve the objectives of your brand.
-It is, therefore, a tool with which all marketing teams have to work day by day.
-But just making a plan does not guarantee the results we seek.
+A digital marketing plan is an essential map to achieving your brand's objectives.
+It is a tool which will guide all of the marketing activities and day to day work.
+But just making a plan does not guarantee getting results.

-To be truly effective, a digital marketing plan must include all the necessary information and be practical in guiding our actions.
-If we dedicate time, care and resources, the results will be worth it.
-So, let's see how to make an effective digital marketing plan step by step.
+To be truly effective, a digital marketing plan must include all the necessary information and be practical.
+If you dedicate time, care, and resources, the results will be worth it.
+So, let's review how to make an effective digital marketing plan step by step.
 No need to take notes, we’ve created a downloadable template just for you!

 Why Do You Need a Digital Marketing Plan?